johnwcowan/r7rs-work/R7RSHomePage.md

 provide.
 One Red Edition library was updated in a fully backward compatible way.

 The plans for future partial editions can be found at [WG2Dockets](WG2Dockets.md);
-Kronos is the next docket to be voted on in 2021, but the rest (Orange plus those named after minor Greek gods and goddesses) may be voted on in any order, and proposals will move between dockets.
+Kronos is the next docket to be voted on in 2021, soon to be followed by Orange The rest may be voted on in any order, and proposals will move between dockets.

 **Note:** Many docketed proposals are stalled for lack of an implementation;
 providing portable implementations for entries in the Eos, Leto, Selene, and Pan dockets